What is Mutual Fund|How to invest in Mutual Funds

 The trust thereafter will form an Asset Management Company (AMC) to manage the affairs of the mutual fund and to operate the various schemes of mutual funds.
 An Asset Management Company or AMC is set up as a Limited Liability Company, having a minimum net worth of ₹10 Crores.
 The sponsors have to necessarily contribute at least 40% of the net worth of the AMC.
 The Trustee is the holder of the properties of the Mutual Fund in the trust for the benefit of the unit holders or investors.

 An Asset Management Company pools investments from investors for investment in different instruments such as equity, debt and money market instruments.
-When profit arises in any scheme, after deducting the expenses of that scheme, it is returned back to the investors in form of capital appreciation or dividend.
+When profit arises in any scheme, after deducting the expenses of that scheme, it is returned back to the investors in the form of capital appreciation or dividend.

 Types of mutual funds